 Alternative Legal Services Providers

-ALSPs with global footprints, significant technology, strong project management, and sound people management capabilities will become key players in the future.
+ALSPs with global footprints, significant technology, strong project management and sound people management capabilities will become key players in the future.
 By providing enterprise level service and working collaboratively with legal departments and law firms, ALSPs are changing how legal work gets done in a more efficient manner.
 The success of individual ALSPs will depend on how they execute on a daily basis.
 The pressure on ALSPs to embrace and showcase technology will be acute as technology is an integral selling point of the ALSP model.
-Also, strong people management is critical for ALSPs where teams are working from home, especially as ALSPs are held to more stringent SLAs than their law firm counterparts.
+Also, strong people management is critical for ALSPs where teams are working in hybrid remote models, especially as ALSPs are held to more stringent SLAs than their law firm counterparts.

-COVID–19 has permeated every corner of the Earth and has disrupted our lives completely.
-It has created an economic onslaught on our very existence.
-The recovery will be slow and in fits and starts.
-Companies will be forced to rethink their business models or face the prospect of going out of business.
+COVID–19 permeated every corner of the Earth and disrupted our lives completely.
+It created an economic onslaught on our very existence.
+The recovery is slow and uneven.
+Companies have been forced to rethink their business models or face the prospect of going out of business.
 The legal business will not be immune from these pressures and will face a greater burden as the key player in protecting the company from threats.
-This means that legal departments, law firms, and ALSPs will be forced to change and embrace technology, discard barriers between in-sourcing and out-sourcing, abandon geographic barriers, and work collaboratively.
+This means that legal departments, law firms and ALSPs will be forced to change and embrace technology, discard barriers between in-sourcing and out-sourcing, abandon geographic barriers and work collaboratively.

-Until there is a vaccine, COVID-19 will continue to haunt us.
-Therefore, the ability to withstand recurring lockdowns with sufficient cash in an uncertain marketplace will pose the greatest challenge to businesses across industries.
+Until enough vaccines have been distributed, COVID-19 will continue to haunt us.
+Therefore, the ability to adjust to unbalanced recoveries in an uncertain marketplace will pose the greatest challenge to businesses across industries.